nightmareci/HeborisCE/README.md

  - Allow traditional tgm style scoring.
 Heboris inflates the scoring to compensate for B2B bonuses.
  - Allow different key configurations for the menu vs. the gameplay.
+ - Setup a cmake build system.
  - Any other minor bugs/errors I can find.

+If the game screen gets stuck on an image and doesn't change, try deleting your CONFIG.SAV file from config/data and restarting.

 ##Heboris Overview